GustavoHenriqueDias/bot-comment-reader/README.md

-Bot para leitura, contagem e ordenação de comentários.

-Bot for reading, counting and ordering comments.
+Instagram bot for reading, counting and ordering comments.

 Output: